 Smoking tobacco can affect a person's skin and hair.
-A person who smokes may experience prematurely aged, wrinkled skin.
+A person who smokes may experience premature wrinkling and aging.
 They also have a higher risk of skin cancer, "especially on the lips."

 Cigarettes can also increase the risk of other forms of cancer, including:

 The negative effects of smoking cigarettes do not only affect people who smoke.
 Secondhand smoke can also have significant health effects on family members, friends, and coworkers, who do not smoke themselves.